karlyndiary/Adidas-Sales-Analysis/README.md

 - **Which products generate the highest total sales and profits across all regions?**

-  Men's Street Footwear has achieved the highest total sales of $20.88 million and the highest operating profit of $8.28 million, while Women's Athletic Footwear has the lowest total sales at $10.66 million and the lowest operating profit at $3.89 million.
+    The West is the most profitable region, with Men's Street Footwear leading in sales, followed by Men's Athletic Footwear.
+In the West, Women's Street Footwear also has a significant contribution but ranks lower in comparison.

+    The South and Midwest have relatively lower sales compared to other regions.
+In the South, Women's Apparel leads, while Women's Athletic Footwear has the lowest sales.
+The Midwest also has similar patterns of sales distribution, but the totals are slightly lower than the South.

 - **How do different regions perform in terms of sales and profit margins?**